tatianamac/tm11ty/posts/monday-comms-tips.md

 colorMode: dark
 ---

-I spent a lot of time in my inbox—I imagine many of you can relate.
+I spent a lot of time in my inbox&mdash;I imagine many of you can relate.
 Over the years, I've gathered some helpful communication tips that I found improved my efficiency and happiness.
 Balancing my email time for me is an exercise in automating the right things, while maintaining the humanness of communications.

 ## General